1996 Pacific hurricane season: Storm names

-The following names were used for named storms that formed in the eastern Pacific in 1996.
-Names that were not assigned are marked in gray.
-No names were retired, so it was used again in the 2002 season.
-This is the same list used for the 1990 season, except for Winnie, which had interchanged with Wallis.
+The following list of names was used for named storms that formed in the North Pacific Ocean east of 140°W in 1996.
+This is the same list used for the 1990 season, except for Winnie, which had been interchanged with Wallis.
+No names were retired following the season, and so it was used again for the 2002 season.

-For storms that form in the Central Pacific Hurricane Center's area of responsibility, encompassing the area between 140 degrees west and the International Date Line, all names are used in a series of four rotating lists.
-The next four names that were slated for use in 1996 are shown below; however, none of them were used.
+For storms that form in the North Pacific from 140°W to the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No named storms formed in or crossed into the area in 1996.

 Season effects

-This is a table of all the storms that formed in the 1996 Pacific hurricane season.
-It includes their duration (within the basin), names, intensities, areas affected, damages, and death totals.
+This is a table of all of the storms that formed in the 1996 Pacific hurricane season.
+It includes their name, duration (within the basin), peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
-Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all the damage figures are in 1996 USD.
+Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 1996 USD.